andela-jwan/rails_testing_with_capybara/README.md

     end
     ```

-    To sum up our test in English... if there are 3 vendors in our test database and a user visits the vendors_path or vendors/index page, the page will have content "jeff", it will have content "nad", and it will have content "nad", and it will also have 3 <p> tags with the class vendor.
+    To sum up our test in English... if there are 3 vendors in our test database and a user visits the vendors_path or vendors/index page, the page will have content "jeff", it will have content "ikem", and it will have content "nad", and it will also have 3 p tags with the class vendor.
 It will also have an h1 tag with the text: "Vendors And Their Suyas".
 I like using have_selector when I want to be more specific where certain text lies on the page or if I want to simply count the number of selectors present.

-3. Let's run our tests and get them to pass: (From here on our, that means to type the following in terminal)
+3. Let's run our tests and get them to pass: (From here on our, "running our tests" or "rerun our tests" means to type the following in terminal.)

     ```Bash
     bundle exec rspec